 Start with your reason for seeking support.
 Not the most clinical label, and not the answer you think you should give.
 The real reason.
 You may be dealing with anxiety, relationship strain, grief, low mood or work-related burnout.
 You may not even want therapy in the traditional sense - you may be looking for structured emotional support, coping tools or help making sense of a difficult period.

 The next step is to look at qualifications and scope of practice.
 This is where many people either overcomplicate things or skip the detail entirely.
 You do not need to become an expert in clinical training, but you do need a basic sense of whether someone is appropriately qualified for what you want help with.
+A licensed therapist or other registered professional should be clear about what they do and do not offer, whether that is online counselling, talking therapy or another form of support.

 Neither style is automatically better.
 It depends on what you need right now.
 If your life feels chaotic and you want tools you can use this week, a more goal-focused approach may feel grounding.
 If you have been repeating the same relationship patterns for years and want to understand why, a deeper reflective style might be more useful.